 The city of London is now packed with luxury hotels and the slow down in growth of premium accommodation is showing little sign of stopping, with thousands more rooms being added to the capitals portfolio between now and the end of the decade.
-Read on to find out about the latest luxury hotels to have opened in the city and what’s new for 2019 and 2020.
+Read on to find out about the latest luxury hotels to have opened in the city and what’s new for 2020.

 The Biltmore Mayfair